GT-IMPACT/impact-front/public/en/wiki/machines/hugesteamturbine.md

 ##### Description

 The mechanism is an improved version of the large steam turbines.
-Can work with multi-amp Dynamo Hatch.

 ##### General